TroyLaPolice/European-Neolithic-Expansion/README.md

 	//  MATING --> Individuals mate with those close by
 	// ---------------------------------------------------
-	// choose nearest neighbor as a mate, within the max distance if (individual.age > 12) // Reproductive age of the individual must be reached before mating {
+	// choose nearest neighbor as a mate, within the max distance if (individual.age > min_repro_age) // Reproductive age of the individual must be reached before mating {
 		mate = i2.nearestNeighbors(individual, 1);
 		if (mate.size())